-Building on existing relationships, this project will develop research necessary for long-term collaborations between researchers, industry partners and community actors in the UK and India.
+Building on existing relationships, this project developed research necessary for long-term collaborations between researchers, industry partners and community actors in the UK and India.

-The project will address the need for better community resilience, and local supply chains in healthcare, and illustrate this by collaboratively developing new design methods for devices used to correct facial deformity.
+The project addressed the need for better community resilience, and local supply chains in healthcare, and illustrated this by collaboratively developing new design methods for devices used to correct facial deformity.

 Collaboratively-develop regionally-appropriate methods that will enable the provision of custom made devices used to correct facial deformity to a greater number of people in India, and to test the feasibility of the new approach.